MobCat/MobCats-original-xbox-game-list/ListKey.md

 So 3 would be USA / Canada + Japan, 5 would be USA + PAL, 7 would be all of them and so on.

 **\[Rating\]**
 This table is set to the US ESRB rating by default, a rating number is also included so a table can be built for your region.
+(However this rating system is only ever used for US xbox games, and is otherwise ignored or not added by other region games and consoles)<br>
 (0) RP - ALL is a little bit of a misnomer.
 RP does stand for Rating Pending, However in this case, it just means no rating was set for this xbe.
 So this game is not affected by xbox parental controls.
 ESRB Table
 (0) RP - ALL, (1) AO - Adult, (2) M - Mature, (3) T - Teen, (4) E - Everyone, (5) K-A - Kids to Adults, (6) EC - Early Childhood
 There was "issues" with selling AO games in the US.
 So most devs and publishers will try and push the game down to an M to get it actually on store shelves.
-So currently no (1) rated game has been found, we have already checked all the obvious games like manhunt, Fahrenheit, The Punisher, etc.
+So currently no (1) rated legitimately published game has been found.
+We have already checked all the obvious games like manhunt, Fahrenheit, The Punisher, etc.
 (GTA SA was re-rated and then re-re-rated, but never recompiled in this time so the rating, according to the xbox never changed from (2))

 From a little more testing on the 1.00.5659 dash, parental controls for both games and movies only show when